-Before I believed in God, I was educated by the CCP, and I thought of nothing but how to make something of myself and bring honor to my family.
+Before I believed in God, I was educated by the Chinese Communist Party, and I thought of nothing but how to make something of myself and bring honor to my family.
 Later, I tested into graduate school, and then became a lawyer.
 I always felt that I stood head and shoulders above others.
 So, no matter where I went, I always tried to show off, expecting others to see everything my way and do things according to what I said.
 Back then, I didn’t realize this was a kind of arrogant disposition.
 I felt I was actually a pretty great person.
 After I began to believe in God, through reading Almighty God’s word, I finally recognized my own arrogant disposition and saw that I not only had ambitions and desires, but was also very self-important and self-righteous.
 At times, when I spoke or did things, I didn’t discuss them with anyone else, and insisted on getting my own way.
 Even though I gained some understanding of myself, I felt that these weren’t major problems.
-I remember once in God’s word I read, “To have an unchanged disposition is to be in enmity to God.”
-I considered the line, “To have an unchanged disposition is to be in enmity to God.”
+I remember once in God’s words I read, “To have an unchanged disposition is to be in enmity to God,” and “Those who are incompatible with Christ are surely opponents of God.”
+I considered these words, “To have an unchanged disposition is to be in enmity to God.”
 So, what about people of good humanity?
 Or people who are obedient to God?
 Do their dispositions still need to change?
 Just what does a changed disposition mean?
-I had given up my career and left my family, which was me choosing to expend for God, wasn’t this a sign of me obeying God?
-So I performed my duties purely out of enthusiasm.
+I thought that I was believing in Christ, and Christ is the practical God, so shouldn’t believing in Christ mean obeying Christ?
+So, obeying Christ means to be compatible with Christ.
+Especially when I thought of how I had given up my career and left my family, which was me choosing to expend for God, I thought, wasn’t this a sign of me believing in Christ and being compatible with Christ?
+But at the time, I didn’t know that I had to achieve change in my life disposition to be compatible with Christ, so I performed my duties purely out of enthusiasm.
 I also didn’t know what life entry was, and didn’t know what dispositional change was.
-I had no life experience at all.
-It was after I experienced very harsh pruning and dealing that I reflected on myself and saw that my own nature was actually very arrogant.
+You could say I had no life experience at all.
+When did I finally come to gain some genuine understanding?
+It was after I experienced a very harsh pruning and dealing that I reflected on myself and saw that my own nature was actually very arrogant.
 I did not know to seek the truth or focus on practicing God’s word when things happened to me, and I had no obedience to God at all.
-After experiencing this pruning and dealing, I finally gained a real appreciation of what God meant when He said, “To have an unchanged disposition is to be in enmity to God.”
+You could say that, basically, I was not someone who was compatible with Christ.
+After experiencing that pruning and dealing, I finally gained a real appreciation of what God means when He says, “To have an unchanged disposition is to be in enmity to God.”

-In 2014, because I believed in God, I was persecuted by the CCP government and forced to flee abroad.
+Because I believed in God, I was persecuted by the CCP government, and so I was forced to flee abroad in 2014.
 After I arrived abroad, my brothers and sisters saw that I expended myself enthusiastically and was of good caliber, so they selected me as church leader, and often recommended me to participate in certain events and give media interviews.
 But these things became my capital.
 I was already arrogant, and with this capital, I became impossibly arrogant.
 I felt that the church couldn’t function without me, and that I was doing important work.
 When my brothers and sisters wanted to discuss matters with me that I saw as too trifling, I didn’t want to bother with it and thought they were making a fuss over nothing.
-If they persisted in asking me about it, I would get annoyed.
-“Why are you asking me about such small things?”
+If they persisted in asking me about it, I would get annoyed, thinking, “Why are you asking me about such small things?
+Is this worth my time?
+Just deal with it yourself.”
 And if they asked further, then, my tone immediately became interrogative and critical, and I even lectured them as if I was superior.
 Actually, when I treated my brothers and sisters like this, even I felt it was inappropriate.
 I felt it was hurting them in some way.
-Living within that arrogant disposition, I had lost all humanity.
+But during that period, I was living within that arrogant disposition and had lost all humanity.
 Even that shred of self-reproach vanished.
 This was how I acted at work and in life.
 In everything I did in the course of my duties, I wanted to have the final say.
 When I discussed things with my brothers and sisters and I heard opinions or suggestions I didn’t like, I immediately rebuked them without thinking and belittled their opinions as if they were worthless.
 I wanted everything to go exactly as I wanted.
 I also rarely raised problems at work with my co-workers for discussion and seeking because I thought after doing my duties for a period of time, I had gained enough experience to be able to work things out by analyzing and studying them, and that my co-workers weren’t familiar with the work, so they didn’t quite understand.
-I thought that if I spoke to them, they wouldn’t be able to add anything, nor understand things better than me.
+I thought, if I spoke to them, they wouldn’t be able to add anything, nor understand things better than me.
 I thought going through the process of discussion was simply a waste of time, that it was just going through the motions.
 So I gradually stopped wanting to work with them.
-When my superiors came to find out about my work, I also got very annoyed, and I didn’t want to accept other people’s supervision or promptings.
+When my leaders came to find out about my work, I also got very annoyed, and I didn’t want to accept other people’s supervision or promptings.
 At the time, I actually felt that my state wasn’t right.
 My brothers and sisters also warned me, saying, “You’re too arrogant and self-righteous, and you don’t want to work with anyone.
 You refuse to accept others’ supervision and promptings in your duties and work, and you don’t want anyone interfering in your work.”
 These warnings and this help from my co-workers actually were a kind of pruning and dealing, but I ignored them.
-What I felt was that even though I was arrogant, had not achieved much life entry, and had achieved no change, I was still performing my duties, so this wasn’t a major problem.
+What I felt was, even though I was arrogant, had not achieved much life entry, and had achieved no change, I was still performing my duties, so this wasn’t a major problem.
 I didn’t take the help and warnings of my brothers and sisters seriously.
 I didn’t think much of it.
 I thought my arrogant disposition, or my satanic nature, wasn’t something I could change overnight.
-So, I thought this is a long-term process, and that for the moment I should deal with my work and perform my duties well.
+So, I thought, this is a long-term process, and that for the moment I should deal with my work and perform my duties well.

-My duties had some follow-up work I needed to complete, and I felt that this was God giving me a chance to repent, so I felt I had to perform this final duty well.
-After that, in the course of my duties, when I discussed my work with my brothers and sisters, I no longer dared to rely on my arrogant disposition thinking myself right and making everyone else listen to me.
+My duties had some follow-up work I needed to complete, and I felt that this was God giving me a chance to repent, so I resolved to perform this final duty well.
+After that, in the course of my duties, when I discussed the work with my brothers and sisters, I no longer dared to rely on my arrogant disposition thinking myself right and making everyone else listen to me.
 Instead, I allowed my brothers and sisters to express their opinions and finally decided what to do by weighing up everyone’s ideas.
-When our views differed, I could still be arrogant and self-righteous, hold to my own views, and be unwilling to accept the opinions and advice of others.
+Of course, when our views differed, I could still be arrogant and self-righteous, hold to my own views, and be unwilling to accept the opinions and advice of others.
 But I would remember how I had failed, fallen, and been pruned and dealt with, and I would feel afraid, and then I would go before God to pray.
 I would consciously forsake myself, after which I sought the truth and principles with a heart that feared God along with my brothers and sisters.
-I felt very secure performing my duties this way, and my decisions could stand up to scrutiny.
+I felt very secure performing my duties this way, and our decisions could stand up to scrutiny.
 And when I was partnered with my brothers and sisters, I realized that some of my ideas were actually one-sided.
-Fellowshiping with my brothers and sisters, and then delving into things in matters of the truth, of principle, and of insight, was exceptionally helpful to me.
+Fellowshiping with my brothers and sisters, and then delving into things, at least to me, in matters of the truth, of principle, and of insight, was exceptionally helpful.
 Especially when I saw how when things happened to my brothers and sisters, they would pray to God, seek, and fellowship, and they didn’t trust themselves lightly, I wondered why I didn’t seek the truth and so easily trusted myself.
 I saw that my arrogance and conceitedness made me capable of anything.
 I was so deeply corrupted by Satan and was no better than my brothers and sisters.
 It was only after that that I realized I may have had a little more knowledge than my brothers and sisters, but deep in my spirit, I couldn’t even compare to them.
 I had less of a God-fearing heart than they did.
 In this, my brothers and sisters were far beyond me.
 And when I saw that, I realized that each of my brothers and sisters had particular strengths, which was different from how I saw my brothers and sisters in the past.
 I felt that my brothers and sisters were in fact better than me, and I had nothing to be arrogant about, so I began to keep my head down, and I was able to get along with my brothers and sisters and work well with them.
 When I was finished with the follow-up work, I waited calmly for the church’s decision on how to handle me.
-I never expected that the brother from the above would tell me that he had seen I was still able to carry on with things and perform my duties after being pruned and dealt with, and had gained some understanding of myself, and so he said I would be allowed to continue my duties.
+I never expected that the leader would tell me that I could continue my duties because I was still able to carry on with things and perform my duties after being pruned and dealt with, and had gained some understanding of myself.
 He also pointed out some problems in the performance of my duties.
-When I heard the brother say I would be allowed to continue my duties, at that moment, there wasn’t anything I could say but thanks be to God.
+When I heard him say I would be allowed to continue my duties, at that moment, there wasn’t anything I could say but thanks to God.
 I felt that after experiencing this, after going through being exposed, after experiencing such pruning and dealing that cut straight to the bone, I finally had some understanding of my satanic nature.
 But the price was very high.
 Because I had relied on my corrupt satanic disposition in my duties, I had caused losses to the church, and according to principles, I should have been punished.
 But God didn’t treat me according to my transgressions, but instead gave me the chance to continue my duties.
 I personally experienced God’s incredible mercy and tolerance!

 Each time I think back on this experience, I feel regret for the losses I caused to the church because of relying on my satanic nature in my duties.
 I also completely agree with God’s words, “To have an unchanged disposition is to be in enmity to God.”
 But, even more, I feel that God’s chastisement, judgment, pruning, and dealing are God’s greatest protection and most sincere love for corrupt mankind!